zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 - Optimizations: Static analysis can help identify opportunities for code optimizations, like dead code elimination (removing code that is never executed) and inlining (replacing function calls with the actual code).
 This leads to smaller, more efficient code bundles.

 In the context of JavaScript modules, static analysis plays a crucial role in understanding how modules depend on each other and in optimizing the final bundled code.
-For example, tools like Webpack or Rollup use static analysis to determine which modules are actually used in a project and exclude the unused code during the bundling process.
+For example, tools like Webpack or Rollup use static analysis to determine which modules are actually used in a project and exclude unused code during the bundling process.
 This is commonly referred to as "tree-shaking."

 Static analysis is a powerful technique for ensuring code quality, improving performance, and reducing the likelihood of runtime errors, and it's an integral part of modern software development practices.